UGX-Mods/community-wiki/CONTRIBUTING.md

 You can write new files in either HTML (file ending with .html) or Markdown (file ending with .md) format.

+Then run `npm run lint` to check if the files are properly formatted.

+You must run `npm run build` if you modified the frontend files (`wiki.scss` or `wiki.js`).

-Then ensure it's properly formatted and create a Pull Request (see below).
+Now create the Pull Request (see below).

 ### Formatting / Building